Volunteer & Intern FAQ

 What is the difference between interns and volunteer?

-An intern is typically an undergraduate or graduate student who is pursuing an opportunity for academic credit, or a recent graduate seeking professional experience.
+An intern is typically an undergraduate or graduate student who is pursuing an opportunity for experience and knowledge building, academic credit, or a recent graduate seeking professional experience.
 A volunteer can be anybody from a student to a retiree, there is no age limit.

 Can I get academic credit for my internship?